rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

 including "crossed" tokens such as rUSDT or rDAI, you **should not** send them to an Ethereum address in a regular transaction.
 This **does not** work!
-Instead you should use the RSK Token Bridge to cross the tokens from one blockchain to the other.
+Instead, you should use the RSK Token Bridge to cross the tokens from one blockchain to the other.

 If you have done this already,